Q. What is considered directory information?

 Q. Is it a violation of FERPA to conduct college business with a student via their personal email account (i.e. firstname.lastname@example.org)?

-A: There is no guarantee of confidentiality when sending an e-mail to a student’s personal email account.
+A. It depends.
+There is no guarantee of confidentiality when sending an e-mail to a student’s personal email account.
 All currently enrolled, credit students have a college provided email account which must be used by staff and faculty when conducting college business via email.
 Exceptions may be granted by the Director, IT Network Services or the Director, Manager of Information Services upon written request and authorization from the student and the appropriate College official.
 The written request and authorization must be placed and maintained in the student’s official College file in the Department of Records.

 Q. What information can be given over the phone?
 What kind of information is needed to verify who the MCC representative is speaking to?
 If the MCC representative knows a student and recognizes his/her voice, is it OK to give information?

-A. Unless the MCC representative can absolutely verify* that the person on the other line is indeed the student or otherwise authorized individual (listed on the Authorization to Release Student Information form), it is best not to provide any non-directory information over the phone.
+A. It depends.
+Unless the MCC representative can absolutely verify* that the person on the other line is indeed the student or otherwise authorized individual (listed on the Authorization to Release Student Information form), it is best not to provide any non-directory information over the phone.
 The goal is to ensure that the student’s FERPA rights are protected.

 *Name, address, phone number, date of birth or Social Security number and possibly other student identification information will be asked to verify student identification before any protected educational information will be released over the phone.